-- Increase federal investment in goods movement infrastructure, and policies that properly recognize Southern California and San Bernardino County's role as the nation's premier containerized freight gateway. - Provide equitable funding for trade corridors, gateways, intermodal connectors and freight facilities in San Bernardino County. - Effectively and strategically use goods movement investments to address the more critical freight bottlenecks that have profound impacts on the nation's economy. - Protect revenues generated by any fee that is levied on freight and specifically designated to fund projects that mitigate congestion, air quality, and community impacts directly associated with the movement of freight. - Increase the proportion of freight funds that are allocated by formula, and base on relative impact to regions from national freight flows. - Increase national dialogue on freight policy and its focus on improving the performance of the freight network and advocate for improving Southern California's freight strategy. - Recognize the importance of inland ports to overall goods movement systems as part of any investment plan. - Ensure that federal goods movement legislation imposes no unfunded mandates for administration or oversight regarding new revenue mechanisms and local transportation agencies such as SBCTA retain control over project implementation at the local level.
+- Increase federal investment in goods movement infrastructure, and policies and funding programs should recognize the transportation impacts of goods movement on San Bernardino County as the nation's premier containerized freight gateway from the Ports of Los Angeles and Long Beach to the rest of the nation. - Provide equitable funding for trade corridors, gateways, intermodal connectors and freight facilities in San Bernardino County. - Effectively and strategically use goods movement investments to address the more critical freight bottlenecks that have profound impacts on the nation's economy. - Protect revenues generated by any fee that is levied on freight and specifically designated to fund projects that mitigate congestion, air quality, and community impacts directly associated with the movement of freight. - Increase the proportion of freight funds that are allocated by formula, and base on relative impact to regions from national freight flows. - Increase national dialogue on freight policy and its focus on improving the performance of the freight network and advocate for implementing Southern California's freight strategy. - Develop policies that allow for the improvement of strategic freight bottlenecks to accommodate the growing logistics industry in our region. - Recognize the importance of inland ports to overall goods movement systems as part of any investment plan. - Ensure that federal goods movement legislation, or regulations regarding the operation of express lanes, imposes no unfunded mandates and local transportation agencies such as SBCTA retain control over project implementation at the local level.